Coronavirus latest: EU approves COVID-19 drug remdesivir | DW | 03.07.2020

 "We will leave no stone unturned in our efforts to secure efficient treatments or vaccine against the coronavirus," EU Health Commissioner Stella Kyriakides said in a press release.

-Remdesivir is the only anti-coronavirus medication to be given the green light in the EU.
-The authorization from the EU's executive arm came after the European Medicines Agency (EMA) last week recommended the drug be approved for treating patients who require supplemental oxygen.
+Remdesivir has been shown to speed up the recovery of coronavirus patients, and is so far the only anti-COVID-19 medication to be given the green light in the EU.
+The authorization from the EU's executive arm came after the European Medicines Agency (EMA) last week recommended the drug be approved for treating patients who are suffering pneumonia and require supplemental oxygen.
+Remdesivir is manufactured by US drugmaker Gilead Sciences.

 09:45 European aircraft manufacturer Airbus has told German press agency DPA that its planned job cuts will hit workers in northern Germany particularly hard.